Kerala Dalit priests: ‘Any Hindu can be a Brahmin’

 Kumar, who has completed a vocational higher secondary course, says he began his journey into priesthood by offering daily rituals at the temple in his village of Perumbalam in Alappuzha district.
 He had initially stayed with a senior priest near Cherthala to learn the basics of rituals, but later joined a tantric vidya course at an institute run by the SNDP Yogam.

 Now he is studying astrology.
 “Learning astrology is an added advantage for a temple priest,” says Kumar, whose wife Dhanya is an accountant with a private firm.
 Kumar says he was unaware of the exam being conducted by the Travancore Devaswom Board.
-“I applied for the post of priest at TDB at the behest of a friend, who intimated to me about the board’s recruitment notification.
-In fact, I didn’t think about a job under the TDB as it hadn’t appointed any Dalit priest till then,” Kumar says.
+“I applied for the post at the behest of a friend, who intimated to me about the board’s recruitment notification.
+In fact, I didn’t think about a job under the TDB as, before this, it has never appointed any Dalit priest,” Kumar says.

-He adds that he didn’t need to prepare much for the examinations, which were modelled after on the tests conducted by State Public Service Commission.
+He adds that he didn’t need to prepare much for the examination, which was modelled on tests conducted by the State Public Service Commission.
 “We had to mark answers on OMR sheets.
 The questions pertained to puja practices and other temple matters,’’ Kumar says.

 “I see this selection as a blessing from my parents and teachers,” says the priest, who has worked in private temples for 14 years.
 “So far, I haven’t faced any protests from devotees.
 Also in private temples, nobody normally looks into the background of priests,’’ he says.